lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 list `sort`(LIST list [, LIST keys, INT natural sort order?, INT reverse])

 When sorting list by itself, you can use an empty list ({}) for keys to specify additional optional arguments.

+When sorting by a non-empty keys list, the keys list must be the same length as list, or `E_INVARG` is raised.
+The values used for sorting must be homogeneous scalar values.
+Lists, maps, anonymous objects, and WAIFs cannot be sorted and raise `E_TYPE`.

 If natural sort order is true, strings containing multi-digit numbers will consider those numbers to be a single character.
 So, for instance, this means that 'x2' would come before 'x11' when sorted naturally because 2 is less than 11.
 This argument defaults to 0.